Osaka beats Azarenka to win US Open and third Grand Slam

 “I always see everyone sort of collapse after match point.
 But I always think you may injure yourself so I wanted to do it safely,” Osaka said.

-Osaka, of Japanese and Haitian heritage, wore different masks honoring victims of racial injustice and police brutality in each round of the tournament.
+Osaka, of Japanese and Haitian heritage, wore different masks honouring victims of racial injustice and police brutality in each round of the tournament.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login